-Pygmy sloths are notably smaller than other types of sloths.
-An adult pygmy three-toed sloth weighs between 5.5 and 7.7 pounds and measures 19 to 21 inches—including a tail length of 1.8 to 2.4 inches.
-While a relatively small animal, their external ear canals are conspicuously large.
+The species is notably smaller than other species of sloths.
+An adult pygmy three-toed sloth weighs between 5.5 and 7.7 pounds and measures 19 to 21 inches in length.
+Their external ear canals are conspicuously large.
 These features are thought to be indicative of a relatively rapid evolution of a new species in an isolated, island habitat.
 Very little is known about their lifespan.

 Pygmy three-toed sloths have been primarily recorded in the red mangrove forests surrounding the island.
-These sloths mainly feed on mangrove leaves, making individual sloths and the entire population at risk when these forests are logged.
+They mainly feed on mangrove leaves, which puts the population at risk when the mangrove forests are logged.

-Ongoing destruction and fragmentation of its habitat, exploitation for food, the presence of feral cats, and lack of sufficient legal protection for the pygmy three-toed sloth and its habitat have continually threatened the sloth and resulted in a decrease in its population.
-While its native island is uninhabited, seasonal visitors (i.e., fisherman, lobster divers, and indigenous people) have been known to hunt the sloths.
-The sloth’s recent rise in popularity has also made it a target for capture and export for public display.
-An attempt to export eight pygmy sloths by the Dallas World Aquarium in 2013 was thwarted after local environmentalists, police, indigenous groups, and Panamanian authorities negotiated the surrender of the sloths from aquarium representatives; at least two of the captured sloths died prior to release.
+Ongoing destruction and fragmentation of its habitat, exploitation for food, the presence of feral cats, and lack of sufficient legal protection for pygmy three-toed sloths and their habitat have caused a sharp decrease in its population.
+While their native island is uninhabited, seasonal visitors, including fishermen, lobster divers, and indigenous people, have been known to hunt the sloths.
+The sloths’ recent fame has also made them a target for capture and export for public display.
+An attempt to export eight pygmy sloths by the Dallas World Aquarium in 2013 was thwarted after local environmentalists, police, indigenous groups, and Panamanian authorities negotiated the surrender of the sloths from aquarium representatives.
+At least two of the captured sloths died prior to release.